0x715h1m070/chatbot-modhelper/README.md

 # ModHelper (chatbot)

-Developed in 2019, this chatbot stands as my inaugural significant individual project, boasting seamless functionality up to the present day.
-The primary objective is to automate and streamline the handling and monitoring of player requests for account unlocks across two distinct gaming projects.
+In 2019, I developed a chatbot as my first significant individual project.
+It has been functioning seamlessly ever since.
+The main goal of the chatbot is to automate and streamline the handling and monitoring of player requests for account unlocks in two different gaming projects.

-Given the potential overlap in moderator teams across these projects, the bot is intricately designed to analyze account unlocking requests across all gaming project servers, promptly notifying the relevant moderators for swift action.
+The bot is designed to analyze account unlocking requests across all gaming project servers and promptly notify the relevant moderators for swift action.
+This is important because there may be overlap in moderator teams across these projects.

 <details>